wp-plugins/jumplead/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Enter your Jumplead tracker id from Jumplead Settings

 == Frequently Asked Questions ==

-= Where can I find my Jumplead Tracker ID? =
+= Where Can I Find My Jumplead Tracker ID? =

-You can find your Tracker ID in your [Account Settings](https://www.jumplead.com/app/account/dashboard/ "Jumplead Account Settings page") page
+You can find your Tracker ID in your [Account Settings](https://app.jumplead.com/settings/tracking-code "Jumplead Tracking Code Page") page.

+= How Do I Track? =
+Once you've entered your Tracker ID, we'll automatically embed the Jumplead tracking code on every page.

+= How Do I Embed a Conversion Forms =
+Conversion Forms can be embedded on any page using the Jumplead short code.
+To obtain the short code for a Conversion Form:

+1. Login to your Jumplead account
+2. Select the Conversion Form you wish to embed
+3. Click Generate Form in the Form builder
+4. Copy the short code
+5. Paste into any page

 == Changelog ==

+= 2.5 =
+* Updated Jumplead Code to include plugin version.

+= 2.4 =
+* Added validation of Tracker ID.
+* Added set up wizard.
+* Added "How To Use" section on admin page.
+* Updated FAQs.

+= 2.0 =
+* Added [jumplead_form] short tag for embeding forms.
+* Updated tracking code.
+* Updated banner.

 = 1.5 =
 * Updated plugin description and tags